SpikeGPT: Generative Pre-trained Language Model with Spiking Neural Networks: Methods

 where $W_e^T$ is the token embedding matrix, and $\Theta$ is the set of all model parameters.

-After pre-training the model using the loss in Eq. \ref{eq:pre-training loss}, model parameters are fine-tuned to adapt to different downstream tasks in natural language generation and understanding.
-For natural language generation tasks, suppose a new dataset $\mathcal{D}_G$, where each instance consists of a sequence of input tokens.
-Thanks to the consistency between the pre-training process and the NLG task, the fine-tuning procedure could directly reuse the pre-training pipeline (Eq. \ref{eq:likelihood} and Eq. \ref{eq:pre-training loss}), which maximizes the likelihood of the target token based on the previous information of the target position.
+After pre-training the model using the loss in Eq. \ref{eq:pre-training loss}, model parameters are fine-tuned to adapt to different downstream tasks in NLG and NLU.
+For natural language generation tasks, we define a new dataset $\mathcal{D}_G$, where each sample of data consists of a sequence of input tokens.
+The consistency between the pre-training process and the NLG task allows for the fine-tuning procedure to reuse the method and objectives adopted in the pre-training pipeline (Eq. \ref{eq:likelihood} and Eq. \ref{eq:pre-training loss}), which maximizes the likelihood of the target token based on the previous information of the target position.

-As for natural language comprehension tasks, such as sentiment classification, it is worth noting that there is a certain degree of mismatch between pre-training and the downstream task.
-Hence, during the fine-tuning process, we made several modifications to the top-level of the pre-trained SpikeGPT model to adapt to NLU tasks, as shown in Fig.~\ref{fig:Training and inference}.
+\textbf{NLU Tasks.} As for NLU tasks, such as sentiment classification, the fine-tuning process requires several modifications to the top-level of the pre-trained SpikeGPT model to adapt to NLU tasks, as shown in Fig.~\ref{fig:Training and inference}.
 Specifically, given a new dataset for the downstream task $\mathcal{D}_U$, where each instance consists of a token sequence $\mathcal{C}_i$ and label $l_i$, the following objective is maximized:

 where $\mathcal{P}(\mathcal{C}_i)$ is defined as: